across the world

 4. Ensure Strict Quality Control

-Quality concern is of utmost importance during the COVID-19 outbreak, and stringent quality control measures should be adopted to provide customers with assured product quality.
+Quality concern is of utmost importance during the COVID-19 outbreak.
+The stringent quality control measures should be adopted to provide customers with assured product quality.
 A lot of suppliers are compromising with the quality of products owing to disrupted supply chains, a lack of labor, and huge product demand.

 However, you need to ensure that whatever products you are delivering to your customers are qualitative in nature.